 This guide offers information concerning the IEEE Standards Association and its patent policies but does not state the IEEE-SA Patent Policy.
-The word "shall" is used in these FAQs when it refers to corresponding language in the IEEE-SA Standards Board Bylaws, the IEEE-SA Standards Board Operations Manual, or the Letter of Assurance form.
+Definitive statements of the IEEE Standard Association's policies and procedures concerning patents can be found in the IEEE-SA Standards Board Bylaws and the IEEE-SA Standards Board Operations Manual.

-- Definitive statements of the IEEE Standard Association's policies and procedures 10 - concerning patents can be found in the IEEE-SA Standards Board Bylaws and the IEEE-SA 11 - 12 Standards Board Operations Manual, which control in the event of a conflict between them 13 and this guide. - 14 A complete package of patent-related materials is available at - 15 http://standards.ieee.org/about/sasb/patcom/materials.html.
-This package includes all - 16 the documentation you need to comply with the IEEE Standards Association Patent Policy - 17 concerning essential patents.
-A flowchart with additional guidance on the methodologies - 18 used by the IEEE-SA Standards Board Patent Committee is part of this package.
-If you - 19 include patented technology in your standard, then you may have incorporated an 20 essential patent.
+A complete package of patent-related materials is available at http://standards.ieee.org/about/sasb/patcom/materials.html.
+This package includes all the documentation you need to comply with the IEEE Standards Association Patent Policy concerning essential patents.
+A flowchart with additional guidance on the methodologies used by the IEEE-SA Standards Board Patent Committee is part of this package.
+If you include patented technology in your standard, then you may have incorporated an essential patent.